-Nani, Manchester United, and the unfair portrayal of a ‘frustrating’ talent
+Nani, Man Utd, and the unfair portrayal of a ‘frustrating’ talent

-Throughout the majority of his career, former Manchester United forward Nani has been called ‘frustrating’.
+Throughout the majority of his playing career, former Manchester United winger Nani has been called ‘frustrating’.
 Why not just enjoy the show?

 Life can be frustrating.
 Hangnails.
 Queues.
 Taxes.
 These things aren’t the end of the world, but all of them, despite their smallness, can frustrate.